mwbowers/mwbowers.github.io/concepts/user-interface/qsys-expo-window-design.md

 ### Storing the Background Image

 Web Browsers allow private (client) storage of string items.
-[Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage)includes [Session Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), that is *transient* as long as the *Session* exists.
+[Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Storage) includes [Session Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage), that is *transient* as long as the *Session* exists.
 [ASNA Expo Web Content](qsys-expo-web-content.html) JavaScript makes use of this facility to store `Previous` record state.

-The following Browser Development Tools screen-shot, shows what will appear in the *Application* storage for the example we are presenting here.
+The following Browser's Development Tools screen-shot, shows what will appear in the *Application* storage for the example we are presenting here.

 ![Application Session Storage](images/page-window-session-storage.png)